Adore2113/MarsHSim/docs/creation_notes/power.md

     ♡ I needed to consider long term energy storage

-    ♡ it helps out when there are sols without sunlight for solar array regen and storms
+    ♡ it helps during prolonged dust storms, solar array regen and sols with low solar production

 #### Why charge the primary battery first?
      ♡ the habitat should always maintain a highly available working battery